exastencil/vox/docs/wiki/build-targets.md

 Notes

 - UI/screen coordinates use origin (0,0) at the top‑left, consistent with Sokol.
 - The shader `src/shaders/chunk_shd.zig` is generated at build time from `shaders/chunk.glsl` via sokol-shdc.
-It is required by the client and full targets; the server target does not include Sokol.
+It is required by the full target; the server target does not include Sokol.
 - As features evolve, if the wiki describes functionality not yet implemented in code, we place a TODO in code and prefer to keep the wiki up to date with intent and current status.

 See also